M-Estimation based on quasi-processes from discrete samples of Levy processes: Main results for -estimation

-Then $r_n^*$ is optimal.
-In addition, the example in Section \ref{sec:ex1}; see Remark \ref{rem:ex-rate}, indicates that several $r_n$ can be found and the optimal rate of convergence is attained by choosing $\a_n$ suitably. \end{remark}
+then $r_n^*$ is optimal.
+Moreover, the example in Section~\ref{sec:ex1} (see Corollary~\ref{cor:ex-normal:final}) indicates that several admissible choices of $r_n$ are possible, and the optimal convergence rate can be attained by taking $\a_n$ large enough so that $r_n^2/\a_n\to 0$. \end{remark}

-\begin{remark} We can control the rate of convergence for $\wh{\th}_n$ by choosing the permutation set $A_n$ with $\a_n=\# A_n$ suitably within the restriction $\a_n/r_n^2= o(1)$.
-The order condition $\a_n/r_n^2= o(1)$ is not necessary but sufficient.
-Therefore, Theorem \ref{thm:asymp.normal} does not imply that $\a_n$ should be slower; therefore, the order condition $\a_n/r_n^2= o(1)$ holds true.
-The resampling number $\a_n$ can be chosen for the order condition to be broken, but a rapid $\a_n$ cannot improve the rate of convergence better than $\sqrt{r_n}$. \end{remark}
+\begin{remark} The rate of convergence of $\widehat\theta_n$ can be adjusted by choosing the permutation set $A_n$ and thus $\a_n=\#A_n$ appropriately, subject to the restriction $r_n^2/\a_n=o(1)$.
+This order condition is sufficient but not necessary.
+Therefore, Theorem~\ref{thm:asymp.normal} does not imply that $\a_n$ must grow at a minimal rate; it only ensures that $\a_n$ is sufficiently large compared with $r_n^2$.
+While $\a_n$ may be chosen to grow faster, an excessively large $\a_n$ cannot improve the convergence rate beyond $\sqrt{r_n}$. \end{remark}